nishphp/phpstan-safestring-rule/README.md

 This is no error.

-If you want to specify a method instead of a function:
+When used for methods instead of functions:

 ```yaml
   -